jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/bounty-writeup/index.md

 date: 2018-10-29
 category: attacks
 subtitle: How to resolve HTB Bounty
-tags: security, htb, pwn, web
+tags: cybersecurity, htb, pwn, web
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620330675/blog/bounty-writeup/cover_plk66f.webp
 alt: Hand holding a pirate toy
 description: In this article, we present how to exploit a Bounty machine's vulnerabilities and how to gain access as an Administrator and obtain the root flag.